anerv/dk_bicycle_network/docs/bicycle-classification.md

 True means the segment has dedicated bicycle infrastructure on both sides (and thus should count double when measuring the length of the bicycle network).

+## all_access

+False if a stretch has access restrictions (e.g. private or only for customers or residents).

+Type: True/False.

 ## OSM road network nodes